ansys/pyhps-data-transfer/doc/source/api/exceptions.rst

 * :exc:`ansys.hps.data_transfer.client.APIError` for server errors (5xx status code), such as for internal server errors or not implemented.

-All exceptions that a Pyhps data_transfer/client explicitly raises are inherited from the :exc:`ansys.hps.data_transfer.client.HPSError` base class.
+All exceptions that a PyHPS Data Transfer explicitly raises are inherited from the :exc:`ansys.hps.data_transfer.client.HPSError` base class.

 .. module:: ansys.hps.data_transfer.client.exceptions